 Analyzing the role of law to advance social justice

-Law has almost always been talked about in relation to justice.
+Law is almost always talked about in relation to justice.
 Countless examples throughout history show, however, that law not only can be a catalyst for social change—but sometimes an obstacle to it as well.

-- Explore the interactions between social movements and legal doctrine;
+- Explore the interactions between social movements and law and policy;

-- Consider the means by which we can create a more just and robustly democratic society.
+- Consider the means by which we can create a more socially just and robustly democratic society; and

 Students, who are taught by faculty in the government, philosophy and history departments as well as law faculty from University of Maryland (UMD) Carey School of Law, will gain research experience and develop important skills in argumentation and problem solving.